 If you are already residing in the Netherlands and wish to change the purpose of your current residence permit to a study residence permit, please send us an e-mail so we can apply for a Change of Purpose (COP) on your behalf.
 The COP application costs €207* and is non-refundable.
 In order to do this we require proof of sufficient funds, a signed Antecedent certificate, a copy of your passport (the personal page and all stamped pages) and a copy of the front and back of your current residence permit.

 *Subject to change

 What is study monitoring

-If you study with a student visa, the study monitoring applies to you.
-As from June 1st 2013 the Immigration and Naturalisation Service (IND) has implemented the Modern Migration Policy Act (MoMi).
-This implies that in order to maintain your student visa, your study results need to be sufficient (pass at least 50% of the nominal study workload for each academic year).
-The study monitoring is irrespective to your study programme.
+If you will be studying with a Dutch study residence permit, then the study monitoring will apply to you.
+This implies that in order to maintain your study residence permit, your study results need to be sufficient.
+You will need to pass at least 50% of the nominal study workload for each academic year.